 It’s important to check your ATV’s owner’s manual or talk to a trusted ATV dealer or mechanic to find out the biggest tires it can safely handle.
-Putting too-big tires on your ATV can cause problems like less pull, less control, less stability, more stress on the suspension and drivetrain, and even a higher chance that the ATV will roll over.
+In the same way that wearing improper-fit helmets have its own problems, putting too-big tires on your ATV can cause problems like less pull, less control, less stability, more stress on the suspension and drivetrain, and even a higher chance that the ATV will roll over.
+It will also be harder for your ATV winch to pull the vehicle out of mud.
 Hence, bigger tires need several changes to avoid tire rubbing, gear ratio difficulties, torque loss, and premature belt wear.

 Still, some ATV makers offer optional tire and wheel packages that let you put on bigger tires without sacrificing safety or performance.
 Most of the time, you can go up one or two sizes from the stock tire size, but going beyond that may require changes like lift kits or wheel spacers to make sure the tires fit properly and have enough room for your ATV.

 Can I mix tire sizes on my ATV?

 While it’s not recommended, you can mix tire sizes on your ATV as long as they are within the manufacturer’s recommended tire sizes.
 However, it’s important to note that using different tire sizes can affect your ATV’s handling and performance and may even cause damage to its tire frame.

 How often should I replace my ATV tires?